 To connect squares or other nodes, draw a line from one to the other.

-To adjust the properties of your node — to enter text, change the color and thickness of its borders, fill the node with color and more — double tap the node and you’ll be transported to a configuration screen with a wide variety of options.
+To adjust the properties of your node — to enter text, change the colour and thickness of its borders, fill the node with colour and more — double-tap the node and you’ll be transported to a configuration screen with a wide variety of options.

-Using a slot-machine type of scroll menu, you can select dozens and dozens of colors for your node’s borders, its labels and background.
+Using a slot-machine type of scroll menu, you can select dozens and dozens of colours for your node’s borders, its labels and background.

 To delete a node, highlight it with a single tap and shake your handheld.
 To delete the graph, tap its background once, and again, shake.

-To configure the entire map, double tap the background and you’ll go to a screen where you can give it a title and label, fill in the map’s background color, change the map’s layout, duplicate it or export it to a Box.net, an online storage service, iDisk or via WebDAV, which is supported by Windows, Mac OS and Linux.
-Mac users can download Instavue from Pixelglow to make using WebDAV the process easier (see comment from developer below).
+To configure the entire map, double-tap the background and you’ll go to a screen where you can give it a title and label, fill in the map’s background colour, change the map’s layout, duplicate it or export it to a Box.net, an online storage service, iDisk or via WebDAV, which is supported by Windows, Mac OS and Linux.
+Mac users can download Instavue from Pixelglow to make using WebDAV the process easier (see a comment from the developer below).

 The built-in help for Instaviz is mediocre.
 Pixelglow also provides a bit more help on its support page, but it’s still not much better.
 Watch this Instaviz video for more information.